13 Release Notes Templates with Examples for Each

 Example:

 In this example, we describe the release of a feature that allows users to add ideas on behalf of their users and customers.
 This is something that a lot of existing users will enjoy, but probably not something that would determine whether someone decides to sign up in the first place.
+The note covering idea submission on behalf of users follows the same structural format as a Tier 1 note, and that consistency is intentional.
+Users shouldn't have to learn a new reading pattern for every announcement.
+What changes is the framing: the copy focuses on an improvement to daily workflow rather than a capability that changes what the product can do.
+Same format, different emphasis, and that distinction is what makes tiering useful.

 new-feature-tier-1-frill